 In 1958, a year after the Japanese government granted the JKA official recognition, Master Sugiura received his university license as a Physical Education instructor.
 Over the next five years, he was a part-time Physical Education teacher and lecturer at Asia University, while also attaining his 6th Dan.

-Master Sugiura’s circle of activities kept on expanding.
+Master Sugiura’s circle of activities continued to expand.
 He served as president of the Koganei City Karatedo Federation and Physical Education Association.
 He joined the Japan Martial Arts Society.
 And he began creating, in partnership with Kodansha International Ltd., a five-volume video series in Japanese and English on the kata.

 Soon Master Sugiura’s efforts were attracting attention outside Japan.
 He was invited to China and Taiwan for the Japan Friendship Karatedo Cup.
 Then, in August 1975, he went to Los Angeles and Hawaii to attend the International Amateur Karate Federation general meeting and see the JKA-sponsored 7th IAKF Championship.
 Shortly thereafter, “Monthly Karate-do” magazine began publishing his column.

 1976 was another big year for international karate.
 In August 1976, Master Sugiura—now an 8th Dan, a Karate Technical Committee member, and a full-time professor at Asia University—accompanied the university Alumni Association on an historic visit to Indonesia.
 Then he was sent to the U.S. to observe how karate was being taught at several American universities.